w3f/Grants-Program/applications/paid.md

 Master Ventures, foresees the development of the PAID Smart Agreements Protocol in three clearly defined stages

 * **Milestone 1:** Development of a Smart Agreement Template Builder, which converts that contract to the logic of a Smart Contract based on Solidity / Solang, with a set of design patterns that will allow interaction with it in a more dynamic way and malleable.
 Additionally, a platform to execute actions in that Smart Agreements Template, based on the conditions defined by the Smart Agreements signature parties.
-Along with the Decentralized Identification System (DID based in standard W3C) with a Credential Verification, based on the DID-CORE VC model, and a two-step authentication option based on MTRD / ICAO TRIP, all this verifiable through of a Certification Authority that generates a PKCS#12 Certificate, the `chain on trust` for the certification of Smart Agreements.
+Along with the Decentralized Identification System (DID based in standard W3C) with a Credential Verification, based on the DID-CORE VC model, named **DID:PAID**, and a two-step authentication option based on MTRD / ICAO TRIP, all this verifiable through of a Certification Authority that generates a PKCS12 Certificate, the `chain on trust` for the certification of Smart Agreements.

 ### Overview